gokulkrishh/how-it-works/src/pages/react/redux/index.md

 ### Final thoughts

 I have learned so much about redux by writing this post and I hope you have learned something new as well.
 The code I wrote is just to show how redux would have been implemented.
 And this code is only for learning purposes.
-Not meant to be used in production or in development.
+Not meant to be used in production or development.

 Thanks for reading to the end.
 If you have any doubts post your comments below.
 See ya in the next post.